 In KS1 activities are fun and practical carried out with mum, dad or grandparent.
 Alongside this your child will have reading, learning spellings or maths challenges.
-Please support us by hearing your child read regularly, at least three times a week, and write a comment in your child's Reading Record book.
+Please support us by hearing your child read regularly, at least twice a week, and write a comment in the Reading Record book.